tenstorrent/riescue/docs/source/reference/python_api/RiescueD.rst

 .. code-block:: bash

-   riescued  --testname <path/to/test.s> --cpuconfig <path/to/cpuconfig.json>
+   riescued  --testfile <path/to/test.s> --cpuconfig <path/to/cpuconfig.json>

 You can also run a wrapper script, e.g.